Fourth Week of January 2021

 □ With the KOSPI catching its breath, Korean retail investors are moving into the U.S. market … buying an average of USD 1.2 billion (KRW 1.3224 trillion) per day last week.

 ▶ ETFs rather than individual names … five of the top ten net-purchase items were ETFs.
-This also reflects the influence of well-known retail-investing advocates.
+Perhaps this also reflects the influence of figures like John Lee.

 2021.01.20.